puppetlabs/puppet-specifications/language/resource-api/README.md

 * err: signal error conditions that have caused normal operations to fail.
 * critical/alert/emerg: should not be used by resource providers.

-See [wikipedia](https://en.wikipedia.org/wiki/Syslog#Severity_level) and [RFC424](https://tools.ietf.org/html/rfc5424) for more details.
+See [RFC424](https://tools.ietf.org/html/rfc5424) for more details.

-[TODO: Could we include the list itself, if needed, and just link to the second link?
-Or a source wikipedia?]

 ##### Signalling resource status

-In some cases, a provider passes off work to an external tool.
-Detailed logging happens here, and then reports back to Puppet by acknowledging these changes.
+In many simple cases, a provider passes off work to an external tool.
+Detailed logging happens there, and then reports back to Puppet by acknowledging these changes.
 Signalling can be:

 ```ruby
 @apt_key_cmd.run(context, action, key_id)